Diana Dors: First films

 Just prior to LAMDA, Dors had unsuccessfully auditioned for the part of Kanchi in Black Narcissus that was played by Jean Simmons.
 She acted in public theatre pieces for LAMDA productions, one of which was seen by casting director Eric L'Epine Smith.
-He suggested Dors for what became the actor's screen debut in the noir film The Shop at Sly Corner (1947).
+He suggested Dors for what became the actress's screen debut in the noir film The Shop at Sly Corner (1947).
 Dors was cast in a walk-on role that developed into a speaking part.
 Her pay rate was £8 per day for three days.

 During the signing of contracts, in agreement with her father, she changed her contractual surname to Dors, the maiden name of her maternal grandmother; this was at the suggestion of her mother Mary.
 Dors later commented on her name:

 They asked me to change my name.
 I suppose they were afraid that if my real name Diana Fluck was in lights and one of the lights blew ...

 Returning to LAMDA two weeks later, she was asked by her agent to audition for Holiday Camp (1947) by dancing a jitterbug with young actor John Blythe.
 Gainsborough Studios gave her the part at a rate of £10 per day for four days.

-Dors' third film was Dancing with Crime (1947), shot at Twickenham Studios opposite Richard Attenborough during the coldest winter for nearly 50 years, for which she was paid £10 per day for 15 days.
+Dors's third film was Dancing with Crime (1947), shot at Twickenham Studios opposite Richard Attenborough during the coldest winter for nearly 50 years, for which she was paid £10 per day for 15 days.

 Following her return to LAMDA, she graduated in spring 1947 by winning the London Films Cup, awarded to LAMDA by Sir Alexander Korda for the "girl most likely to succeed in films."
 Greta Gynt presented the award to her at a ceremony.
 Dors timed her return to Swindon to visit her parents with the local release of The Shop at Sly Corner.